telerik/justmock-docs/basic-usage/mock-behaviors/recursiveloose.md

 # RecursiveLoose

-__RecursiveLoose__ mocks will return new mocks (with `Behavior.RecursiveLoose`) for all members/functions of the mocked type.
-However, as there are types that cannot be mocked (`string`, `int`, etc.), __RecursiveLoose__ mocks will return default value for all value type members and empty, non-null stubs for `string`s.
-Also, a non-null empty collection will be returned for collection return types (e.g. array or `IEnumerable`) .
+**RecursiveLoose** is the default mock behavior.
+For any property or method that returns a reference type, RecursiveLoose automatically returns a new mock (also with `Behavior.RecursiveLoose`), so you can chain calls on returned mocks without arranging each level.

+For types that cannot be mocked (`string`, `int`, and other value types), RecursiveLoose returns default values.
+For `string` it returns an empty string.
+For collection return types (for example, arrays or `IEnumerable`), it returns a non-null empty collection.

-__RecursiveLoose__ mocks are the same as [Loose mocks]({%slug justmock/basic-usage/mock-behaviors/loose%}), but with one difference: They will automatically generate empty stubs for all mock members, on all levels.
-This saves time in manually arranging or initializing all the mock prerequisites ([code examples](#examples)).
-Further, you can change the per-arranged behavior by defining new expectations, as described in the [JustMock API Basics]({%slug justmock/getting-started/basics/basics%}) articles.
+RecursiveLoose is identical to [Loose mocks]({%slug justmock/basic-usage/mock-behaviors/loose%}) except that it auto-generates mocks for reference-type members at every level of the object graph.
+This eliminates the need to arrange the full call chain manually.
+You can override any member's behavior by adding an explicit arrangement, as described in the [JustMock API Basics]({%slug justmock/getting-started/basics/basics%}) articles.

-__RecursiveLoose__ is the default behavior when creating mocks.
+**RecursiveLoose** is the default behavior when creating mocks.

 ## Syntax